vChavezB/ble_utils/README.md

 ## Debug

-If you want to manually debug the tests instead load the  Renode script script
+If you want to manually debug the tests instead load the Renode script

 ```bash
 renode tests/renode/uptime.resc